 (This annex forms an integral part of this Recommendation.)

-The decision of the study group or working party with respect to making the normative reference must be documented in the meeting record using the following format:
+The decision of the study group or working party with respect to making the normative reference must be documented in the meeting report using the following format (called A.5 justification for a normative reference):

 1) Clear description of the document.